North Carolina’s first flower shop specializing in local flowers

 Did you know?
 Almost 80% of flowers used in the United States are imported from other countries.
 Typical flowers can travel thousands of miles before they get to your door, and are pumped full of preservatives in order to keep them alive.

-Pine State Flowers only sources sustainably produced flowers grown in America—no chemicals, no imports—and your money stays in the local economy.
+Pine State Flowers sources sustainably produced flowers grown in America whenever possible, and focuses on keeping your money in the local economy.
 More than 95% of the flowers used at Pine State Flowers are grown right here in North Carolina.
-Since 2014, the shop has put over $60,000 into the hands of local farmers.
+Since 2014, the shop has put over $225,000 into the hands of local farmers.

-The seed for Pine State Flowers was planted when Maggie Smith, an East Tennessee native and self-taught floral designer, fell in love with the historic Roll's Florist building in Durham and dreamed about reopening it as a flower shop.
-Built in the 1930's, the Roll's Florist building maintained its charm and many features from the original business—including the walk-in cooler—but had fallen into disrepair due to years of underuse.
+The seed for Pine State Flowers was planted when Maggie Smith, an East Tennessee native and self-taught floral designer, fell in love with the historic Roll's Florist building in Durham.
+Built in the 1930's, the shop maintained its charm but had fallen into disrepair from years of underuse.

-Pine State Flowers grew slowly, beginning as a one-woman operation with Maggie doing all of the arrangements and deliveries, and selling flowers out of the back of her pickup truck around town.
-Today, Pine State Flowers is the largest buyer of local flowers in the area, delivers flowers throughout the Triangle, and houses a thriving retail business in the shop.
+Pine State Flowers grew slowly, beginning as a one-woman operation with Maggie doing all of the arrangements and deliveries, sometimes selling flowers out of the back of her pickup truck around town.
+Today, Pine State Flowers is the largest buyer of local flowers in the Triangle.

 Thank you for joining in this venture to breathe life into this timeworn building, once the largest floral supplier in the Southeast at the turn of the 19th century.
 Over 115 years later it is still peddling the joy of flowers.